 Bulbine narcissifolia Salm-Dyck

-The grey-green, laxly twisted leaves and compact inflorescence of yellow flowers and white bracts covering the flower buds, make the strap-leafed bulbine, Bulbine narcissifolia, a very attractive plant.
+The grey-green, laxly twisted leaves and compact inflorescence of yellow flowers and white bracts covering the flower buds, make the strap-leaved bulbine, Bulbine narcissifolia, a very attractive plant.
 This plant is hardy and water-wise and will offer a brilliant yellow flower display without requiring a lot of attention.

 Bulbine narcissifolia is a succulent, stemless, perennial herb with a rhizomatous base.
 Plants grow singly or in small clumps.
 The grey-green leaves are strap-shaped, laxly twisted, semi-succulent and up to 350mm long with a yellowish exudate.
 Several dense, many-flowered, spike-like inflorescences are formed from a plant during spring and summer.
 Flowering occurs mainly during February to April and September to November.